Skip to main content

 The 20% is reserved first.
 The Joseph Principle transfer is computed and reserved at quarter close before any founder draw — so it is taken from the larger, pre-founder-compensation base, and the founder is paid only from the remainder.
 Once computed, the 20% is irrevocable: it is never clawed back to cover a later bill, expense, or compensation.
 A zero or negative quarter transfers $0 (never negative).

-In scope: SPC gross revenue — service fees and voluntary Donor Advisor tips both flow into the 20% calculation.
-Out of scope: Storehouse-direct income — the 0.5% AUM fee and T-bill float yield — neither touches the SPC P&L, so neither is in the 20% base.
+In scope: SPC gross revenue — the 2.5% platform service fee flows into the 20% calculation.
+Out of scope: Storehouse-direct income — T-bill float yield (and the Storehouse-Ops Fund) is Storehouse's, not SPC's, so it never touches the SPC P&L or the 20% base.

 20% of net profit transfers from Xerish SPC to Xerish Storehouse quarterly.
 The Storehouse Board allocates the transfer to Kingdom causes per its Pre-Approved Recipient List.
 Recipients and dollar amounts are published in the giving record above each quarter.